tobek/laminae/notes.md

 - "What is better: to be born good, or to overcome your evil nature through great effort?" - Paarthurnax, Skyrim
 - "The first principle is that you must not fool yourself, and you are the easiest person to fool"
 - "We are our choices"
-- "The first draft is just you telling yourself the story." - Terry Pratchett (NGD)
+- "The first draft is just you telling yourself the story." - Terry Pratchett
 - 'That mountain you've been carrying, you were only suppose to climb'
 - “I understand there's a guy inside me who wants to lay in bed, smoke weed all day, and watch cartoons and old movies.
 My whole life is a series of stratagems to avoid and outwit that guy.” - Anthony Bourdain
 - "Look, the minute everybody in the room agrees with you, you’re in a bad place, so I’m a big believer in change just for its own sake, just to show that you *can* change, to move forward incrementally, but ain’t [no one person] gonna make everything better."
 Anthony Bourdain